The Electa Watch CompanyCopyright © David Boettcher 2005 - 2023 all rights reserved.

 July 1927 notice

-My records show that the involvement of Rotherhams with Electa goes back to before the Great War.
-I have seen two wristwatches with Electa movements in sterling silver cases with Birmingham Assay Office import hallmarks for 1914 to 1915 and John Rotherham's registered sponsor's mark.
-During the war Rotherhams were entirely taken up with the production of war materials, mainly fuses for which they gained a high reputation for their accuracy.
+My records show that the involvement of Rotherhams with Electa goes back to before World War One.
+I have seen wristwatches from the pre-war period with Electa movements in sterling silver cases with Birmingham Assay Office import hallmarks carrying John Rotherham's registered JR sponsor's mark.
+This relationship must have convinced Rotherhams about the quality of Electa watches.

 The latest wristwatch with an Electa movement in sterling silver case that I have records for has Glasgow Assay Office import hallmarks and Rotherham and Sons R&S sponsor's mark.
 The date letter is "i" for 1931 to 1932.